Plot Outline:

 Global Cover Variations

-• Book Cover Image Lord Loss (Vietnam)
+• Book Cover Image Lord Loss (Taiwan Back Cover)

 • Book Cover Image Lord Loss (Germany)

-• Book Cover Image Lord Loss (USA)
+• Book Cover Image Lord Loss (Netherlands)

 • View full covers gallery